Pound Of Pasta

 7 min read

 You're standing in the pasta aisle.
-Box in hand.
-Recipe on your phone calling for "1 pound of pasta" and your kitchen scale only does grams.
+Day to day, box in hand.
+Consider this: recipe on your phone calling for "1 pound of pasta" and your kitchen scale only does grams.
 Or maybe you're staring at a 12-ounce box wondering if that's close enough.

 Here's the short answer: 16 ounces.
 One pound equals 16 ounces.
-Always.
-Day to day, that's the legal definition in the US customary system.
+Now, always.
+That's the legal definition in the US customary system.
 But if you've ever cooked pasta, you already know the number on the box isn't the whole story.

 What Is a Pound of Pasta Really

 A pound is a unit of weight.
-453.6 grams if you're working metric.
-Sixteen ounces.
+453.Still, sixteen ounces.
+Day to day, 6 grams if you're working metric.
 That's the dry weight straight out of the box — before water, before heat, before it triples in size.

 Most dried pasta sold in US supermarkets comes in 16-ounce boxes.
 Easy.
-On top of that, one pound.
+One pound.
 But you'll also see 12-ounce boxes (common with specialty shapes, gluten-free lines, or imported Italian brands), 8-ounce boxes for smaller shapes like orzo or stelline, and occasionally 24-ounce family packs.

 Fresh pasta is different.
-A pound of fresh pasta yields less cooked volume than a pound of dried.
-It's sold by weight too, but it contains moisture — usually around 30% water.
+Because of that, a pound of fresh pasta yields less cooked volume than a pound of dried.
+But it's sold by weight too, but it contains moisture — usually around 30% water.
 We'll come back to that.

 The Shape Factor

 Here's where it gets interesting.
-Even so, a pound of spaghetti and a pound of rigatoni weigh the same.
+A pound of spaghetti and a pound of rigatoni weigh the same.
 But they don't measure* the same.

 This matters when you're measuring by volume instead of weight.
-Two cups of dried penne weighs less than two cups of dried spaghetti.
+On top of that, two cups of dried penne weighs less than two cups of dried spaghetti.
 The air pockets throw you off.

 Why It Matters / Why People Care